Abhilash-Mandlekar/AccuWeather-Extract-Parse-and-Store-JSON-Data/readme.txt

 Run:

 Use either python or python3 command to run the weather.py file.
-This will get the data for last five days. e.g. python3 weather.py
+This will get the weather forecast of next five days. e.g. python3 weather.py

+We can specify the postal code as command line argument to get the forecast of that postal code. e.g. python3 weather.py --p 20190

 We can optionally provide the command line argument to get the current weather of Reston. e.g. python3 weather.py --c curr

+We can also specify the outfile name through command line. e.g. python3 weather.py --p 20190 --o reston_weather.json

+The program can run with all the arguments giving the current weather of postal code and outputting the json of given name. e,g. python3 weather.py --c curr --p 20190 --o reston_curr_weather.json

 The file test.py contains the test cases that tests the weather.py.
 Note: This takes the input as json file in one of the test case.
 The path of the file may needs to be updated. e.g. python3 test.py

-Samples of raw data and processed data can be found in sample data folder.
+Samples of raw data and processed data can be found in "Sample" folder.